-“Let us search out and examine our ways, and turn back to the Lord; let us lift our hearts and hands to God in heaven.
-We have transgressed and rebelled; You have not pardoned.”
-Lamentations 3:40-42
+“Let us search out and examine our ways, and turn back to the LORD; let us lift our hearts and hands to God in heaven.”
+Lamentations 3:40-41

-David, in Psalm 139, prayed: “Search me, O God, and know my heart; try me, and know my anxieties; and see if there is any wicked way in me, and lead me in the way everlasting” (v.
-23-24).
+It is for this reason David prayed: “Search me, O God, and know my heart; try me, and know my anxieties; and see if there is any wicked way in me, and lead me in the way everlasting” (Psalm 139:23-24).

 Reveal to me my sinful and erring ways, O Lord, and move me to repentance and true faith in Christ Jesus, my Savior.
+And, by Your Spirit, lead and guide me in the way everlasting.
 Amen.